mlochbaum/Singeli/doc/minfilter.md

 And for the initializer you take the first value of the scan, or fold maybe, which I guess works for min and max since they're idempotent but even for addition you add it in twice.
 Idem… POTENT!
 So I like to pass in the identity value as a parameter.

 You have to be careful because x86 does funny stuff with NaNs.
-I'll review that later.
+Not that it should have to handle them but some of the script monkeys in this place… I'll review that later.

 Okay!
 Um do you mind if I make the fold and scans into their own generators?
 I just think better that way.